while-is-alex/task-manager/README.md

 ![protected-list.png](https://i.ibb.co/f2hwHyv/protected-list.png)

 ### Due date alert
-When the day when a task is due comes, the label for that date will automatically turn orange in order to call user's attention to that fact.
+When the day when a task is due comes, the label for that date will automatically turn orange in order to call users' attention to that fact.

 ![due-date.png](https://i.ibb.co/kgRmSDH/due-date.png)